top of page

 Dogs never stop learning. . .and neither should we.
 As a pet professional, it’s imperative that I attend webinars and conferences to learn the latest information about the newest trends in social media, pet care, etc.

 But as with most conferences, there is some downtime to network with colleagues-both old and new-and enjoy our time together.
-This year the board of directors decided to celebrate the 10th year anniversary of the organization with a cruise.
+In 2025 the board of directors decided to celebrate the 10th year anniversary of the organization with a cruise.
 So we traveled from Galveston to Cozumel and back again.
 I took an excursion where I could swim with dolphins in a sanctuary and learn how their trainers use positive reinforcement to teach them tricks.

 Why is Learning Important in Dog Training?